kexi/vscode-uiflow/README.md

 ## What's uiflow?
-[uiflow](https://github.com/hirokidaichi/uiflow) is the simplest way to write down your ui-flow diagram like markdown.
+[uiflow](https://github.com/hirokidaichi/uiflow) is the simplest way to write down your ui-flow diagram like markdown.　by @hirokidaichi

 ### See also
 * [uiflow](https://github.com/hirokidaichi/uiflow) (Japanese)